Graphics Processing Units (GPU)

 GPU lineup configurations and custom configurations with GPUs can be used with a local or network boot volume.

-For cloud servers with a local disk, you can use only the following GPUs:
+For cloud servers with a local disk, you can use:

-If you need a server with a pre-configured set of machine learning and data analysis tools and libraries, use the AI Marketplace.
+If you need a server with a set of preconfigured tools and libraries for machine learning and data analysis, use the AI Marketplace.

 Available GPUs